-According to the World Economic Forum’s 2023 Global Gender Gap Report, at the current rate of progress, it will take 131 years to reach full gender parity globally - and 162 years for parity in political empowerment.
-The Europe and Central Asia (ECA) region has reached 69 percent parity overall, ranking fourth out of the eight regions scored by the World Economic Forum Report.
-However, the region remains last when it comes to achieving gender parity in political empowerment, reaching just 10.9 percent as of 2023 - barely half of the global average of 22.1 percent - with regression from 2022.
-Underrepresentation is still the norm: in public and private decision-making roles, men still dominate; as of October 2023, in just two out of the 19 countries and territories in the ECA region covered by UNDP do women hold at least 40 percent of seats in national parliaments: Belarus (40 percent) and North Macedonia (42.5 percent).
+According to the World Economic Forum’s 2024 Global Gender Gap Report, at the current rate of progress, it will take 134 years to reach full gender parity globally - and 169 years for parity in political empowerment, a delay of seven years compared to 2023.
+The Europe and Central Asia region continues to grapple with inequalities across various dimensions, with Central Asia recording the second lowest level of political parity in the World Economic Forum Report, and experiencing a 1.7 percentage point decline since 2023.
+Underrepresentation is still the norm: in public and private decision-making roles, men still dominate; as of July 2024, Moldova is the only one out of the 19 countries and territories covered by UNDP in the ECA region, where women hold at least 40 percent of seats in the national parliament.
 At the level of deliberative bodies of local government, just two out of the 19 UNDP ECA countries and territories with available data reach this level: Belarus (48.2 percent) and Albania (43.6 percent).

 Translating norms into societal expectations